phollyer/elm-phoenix-websocket/elmPhoenixWebSocket/README.md

-# Accompanying JS
+# JS for Elm-Phoenix-WebSocket package

-Add the `elmPhoenixWebSocket.js` JS file to `assets/js/`.
+Add `elmPhoenixWebSocket.js` to `assets/js/` in your Phoenix App.

-In `app.js` you can then do the following to wire up the JS, or adjust as you see fit.
+The following example is for an Elm SPA.

+`app.js`
 ```
 import { Socket } from "phoenix";